Laoode/Theft_Detection/README.md

 <p>Click on the thumbnail to open the video☝️</p>

 <h2 align="left">📚 Documentation</h2>

-<p>Explore the comprehensive documentation for <a href="https://github.com/ultralytics/yolov5">YOLOv5</a> and <a href="https://opencv.org/">OpenCV</a> libraries.
-Learn more about YOLOv5's powerful object detection capabilities and OpenCV's extensive computer vision functionalities.
-Dive deeper into the documentation to discover tutorials, guides, and API references for both YOLOv5 and OpenCV.</p>
+<p>Find detailed documentation about the <a href="https://github.com/ultralytics/yolov5">YOLOv5</a> and <a href="https://opencv.org/">OpenCV</a> libraries.
+Learn more about YOLOv5’s visualization capabilities as well as OpenCV’s extensive computer vision functionality.
+Dive deeper into the documentation to discover tutorials, guidelines, and API specifications for YOLOv5 and OpenCV.</p>

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/H2H714OX25)